digitalservicebund/ris-norms/doc/adr/0014-authentication.md

 ## Consequences

-- The frontend is more actively involced in the authentication, including managing redirects, tokens, adding request headers for authorization.
+- The frontend is more actively involved in the authentication, including managing redirects, tokens, adding request headers for authorization.

 - The frontend needs to be publicly accessible.
 Previously, all application routes, including the frontend, have been secured by the backend.